microsoft/nni/docs/en_US/Compressor/CompressionUtils.md

 s_analyzer.export(os.path.join(outdir, filename))
 ```

-Two key parameters of SensitivityAnalysis are model, and val_func. 'model' is the neural network that to be analyzed and the 'val_func' is the validation function that returns the model accuracy/loss/ or other metrics on the validation dataset.
+Two key parameters of SensitivityAnalysis are model, and val_func. model is the neural network that to be analyzed and the val_func is the validation function that returns the model accuracy/loss/ or other metrics on the validation dataset.
 Due to different scenarios may have different ways to calculate the loss/accuracy, so users should prepare a function that returns the model accuracy/loss on the dataset and pass it to SensitivityAnalysis.
 SensitivityAnalysis can export the sensitivity results as a csv file usage is shown in the example above.

 Futhermore, users can specify the sparsities values used to prune for each layer by optinal parameter 'sparsities'.